How to set up tile navigation

 By default, tiles are displayed in a rectangular grid which wraps depending on the size of the component.

-You can change the component to display the tiles as a horizontal bar with left and right arrow buttons as needed (just like the main toolbar) using the Show As Bar property under Layout \ COMMON properties.
+You can change the component to display the tiles as a horizontal bar with left and right arrow buttons as needed (just like the main toolbar) using the Show As Bar property in the Layout tab under Common.

 3.6.
 Tile Size

-Use the Tile Size property under Layout \ COMMON properties to change the size of the tiles in pixels.
+Use the Tile Size property in the Layout tab under Common to change the size of the tiles in pixels.

 4. See also